 If you started your own corporation, kudos!
 Entrepreneurship is truly the road to success.
-Those who have been there know that running a business is no easy task.
+Those who have been there know that running a business is no easy task. and you may benefit from the legal help of an incorporation lawyer Orange, CA businesses rely on.

 Your time may be preoccupied with marketing and doing the work you set out to do.
 Especially as a sole shareholder, it is easy to put corporate formalities on the back burner.
 After all, who needs corporate minutes when you are the corporation’s chairman of the board, its president, secretary, treasurer, or whatever other title you chose to bestow upon yourself, right?
 Well, wrong!